cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/veriy-with-test-data.md

   Populate a test organization with test findings using an in-house pentest.
 ---

-## TODO

 ## Purpose

 This document is intended for organizations looking to test their integration builder in a non-prod environment.
 It includes detailed steps for populating an in-house pentest with fake vulnerabilities for testing purposes.

-## Limitations

-In this tutorial, we will explore the _'+1 email address trick'_ to simulate multiple users within the Cobalt application.

-The _'+1 email address trick'_ is a clever method used to generate various email addresses from a single Gmail account.
-This technique involves adding a “+1” (or a combination of numbers and letters) to the local part of your Gmail address before the “@” symbol.

-For instance, if your Gmail address is `joeman@gmail.com`, you can create a new address by appending “+1” to the local part: `joeman+1@gmail.com`.
-For more comprehensive information about this functionality, please refer to the official Gmail blog [here](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html).

-> ⚠️ **It's important to note that the +1 email address trick is specific to Gmail and allows users to create aliases for better inbox organization.
-However, it may not be compatible with all email providers such as Hotmail, Outlook, or iCloud.**

 ## Prerequisites